SAP-samples/teched2025-AD161/exercises/ex4/README.md

     This mapping view is necessary to align the naming convention of CAP for database names with the case sensitive names in the BDC share.

-5. In the same folder, creat a file _.hdiconfig_ with the following content:
+5. In the same folder, create a file _.hdiconfig_ with the following content:
     ```json
     {
       "file_suffixes": {